-- 40% of people aged over 75 in hospital are well enough to be discharged
+- 40% of people aged over 75 in the hospital are well enough to be discharged

 - Hospital management and families add pressure, but lack of support is key cause

-- 75% believe partnering with volunteers would help ease burden on the NHS
+- 75% believe partnering with volunteers would help ease the burden on the NHS

-In a new study released today, almost 70 per cent of nurses across England admit they frequently delay discharging older patients because there is no support in place for them after hospital.
+In a new study released today, almost 70 percent of nurses across England admit they frequently delay discharging older patients because there is no support in place for them after the hospital.

 The findings, from older people’s charity the Royal Voluntary Service, are released as A&E waiting times and delays in hospital discharge have escalated considerably, and reveal the pressures currently faced by NHS nurses in England.

 The study found nurses are feeling the pressure from all angles.
-With hospital management trying to meet targets, 60 per cent said they are frequently urged to discharge patients as quickly as possible to free up beds – though in reality this may not be possible.
-At the same time, over half of nurses (52%), and 63 per cent in geriatrics, are frequently pressured by relatives to keep patients in hospital longer, despite them being physically well enough to leave.
+With hospital management trying to meet targets, 60 percent said they are frequently urged to discharge patients as quickly as possible to free up beds – though, in reality, this may not be possible.
+At the same time, over half of nurses (52%), and 63 percent in geriatrics are frequently pressured by relatives to keep patients in the hospital longer, despite them being physically well enough to leave.